ImageMagick v6 Examples --

 Compose Methods and Layering

 However using anything but the default Alpha Composition of 'Over' requires some thought before applying or you will get unexpected results.
-You may also may need to thing about the effect of the "-background" color that is used by these operators to generate a starting canvas, onto with each image (including the first) in composed.
+You may also may need to think about the effect of the "-background" color that is used by these operators to generate a starting canvas, onto with each image (including the first) in composed.

 For example lets place each successive image under the previous images using a 'DstOver'...